Lone Survivor Case Study

 “Thanks to all the dedicated crew at Image Engine, who worked so hard to deliver rigorously realistic effects on this project,” said Kjölsrud, “we’re proud to have contributed to this remarkable story.”

-“For Image Engine this was a real continuation of our work on Zero Dark Thirty, and demonstrates our commitment to creating high end supporting visual effects alongside our VFX-driven projects,” said Visual Effects Executive Producer, Steve Garrad.
+“For Image Engine this was a real continuation of our work on Zero Dark Thirty, and demonstrates our commitment to creating high-end supporting visual effects alongside our VFX-driven projects,” said visual effects executive producer, Steve Garrad.
 “Special thanks to Peter Berg, Petra Holtorf and all our friends at Universal Pictures and Film 44 – we look forward to working with you again soon.”